HOME

 —Television producer and Nixon campaign consultant Roger Ailes, 1968

-In a media-saturated environment in which news, opinions, and entertainment surround us all day on our television sets, computers, and cell phones, the television commercial remains the one area where presidential candidates have complete control over their images.
-Television commercials use all the tools of fiction filmmaking, including script, visuals, editing, and performance, to distill a candidate's major campaign themes into a few powerful images.
-Ads elicit emotional reactions, inspiring support for a candidate or raising doubts about his opponent.
+In a media-saturated environment where news, opinions, and entertainment surround us all day on our TV, computer, and cell phone screens, the only medium where presidential candidates still have complete control over their images is the paid commercial.
+Commercials use the tools of fiction filmmaking, including script, visuals, editing, and performance, to distill a candidate's major campaign themes to a few powerful images.
+Ads elicit emotional reactions, inspiring support for a candidate or raising doubts about the opponent.
 While commercials reflect the styles and techniques of the times in which they were made, the fundamental strategies and messages have tended to remain the same over the years.

 The 2020 edition of The Living Room Candidate has been made possible in part by the National Endowment for the Humanities: Exploring the human endeavor.